A 7-hour gap in Trump’s calls evokes a missing spot on Nixon’s tapes

 It was Nixon’s intensely loyal secretary, Rose Mary Woods, who ultimately took some of the blame.
 She testified that while reviewing the recording at her White House desk the previous fall, the phone rang.
 She reached over to answer it, and, “through some error, in some way,” hit the record button rather than the stop button.
 As she took the call, she said, she “must have” kept her foot pressed on the machine’s pedal, accidentally recording over the tape.

-She was adamant, though, that the interruption lasted five to six minutes.
+She was adamant, though, that the interruption lasted only five to six minutes — not 18.

-“All I can say is that I am dreadfully sorry,” said Woods, who had spent decades working for Nixon and become close with the family.
+“All I can say is that I am dreadfully sorry,” said Woods, who had spent decades working for Nixon and become close enough with the family that she and the first lady swapped clothing.

 In a maneuver dubbed the “Rose Mary Stretch,” she reenacted the moment when she supposedly erased the conversation.
 The image, which showed the secretary straining to keep her foot on the pedal while reaching behind her for the phone, was not considered convincing.
 It made the cover of Newsweek, accompanied with the headline “Rose Mary’s Boo-Boo.”